Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns transactions for BANK or CREDIT accounts, and explicitly distinguishes from sibling tools like openfinance_list_credit_card_bills (for total debt) and openfinance_list_accounts (for dates).
-It specifies that for CREDIT accounts it is the ONLY way to get itemized transactions.
+Clearly states it returns transactions for a bank account, with specific distinction for CREDIT accounts.
+It distinguishes from sibling tools like openfinance_list_credit_card_bills (for bills) and openfinance_list_transactions_by_item (different scope).
+The description explains that for CREDIT accounts, this is the ONLY way to get itemized transactions, making its purpose unique and precise.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.